← Back to ResourcesBreed Guides

 Harness or collar?

 Always back-clip harness, never collar for walking.
 Tracheal collapse risk.
-Same as Poms.
+Same rule applies to Poms.

 Luxating patella?